Why Is It Important To Wash Your Car Regularly?

-As you clean your car’s exterior is a perfect time to check for things that may be working loose such as license plates/frames; headlight and taillight lenses; mirrors; valve stem caps and hub caps and antennas.
+As you clean your car’s exterior is a perfect time to check for things that may be working loose such as license plates/frames; headlight and taillight lenses; mirrors; valve stem caps; hub caps and antennas.

 It pays to use the time down on the ground while cleaning the wheels to take a peek underneath the chassis to be sure you have no loose or broken cables or hoses.
-A worn or broken brake fluid line is not something you want to find out about while driving.
+A worn or broken brake fluid line, for example, is not something you want to find out about while driving.

 While washing the car, pop the hood and take a look inside the engine compartment.
-Look for loose wires; broken cable ties (you don’t want a wire hanging and getting snarled in the fan, for instance); loose connections on the battery; loose connections on the air cleaner cover, and so forth.
+Look for loose wires; broken cable ties; you don’t want a wire hanging and getting snarled in the fan; loose connections on the battery; loose connections on the air cleaner cover, and so forth.
 Check to be sure there is no corrosion built up on the battery connections as well.

 Your car is metal.
 Well, mostly metal, although a lot of plastics are being used these days in such places as bumpers, the linings of the wheel wells and some trim parts.
 Metal is known to rust.
 The paint protects the car from the elements, forestalling the process of rusting.
 The paint is in turn protected by a clear coat, which is what gives the shiny-looking finish to the paint.

 Pay attention the next time you see an old beat-up car.
 The clear coat is all worn off, and the paint is dull.
 It looks like a primer coat instead of the finish coat of paint.
 New finish-coat paint will be somewhat shiny by itself, but not nearly as much as after the clear coat is applied.
 Dirt dulls the finish.